6-eyes/6-eyes/README.md

 ![Welcome](git_cover.png)

+**Something about me...**
-😍 I love ROBOTICS
+😍 ...I love ROBOTICS
-㊙️ I like to code in C++
+㊙️ ...I like to code in C++
-🌟 I have worked with ROS and ROS2
+🌟 ...I have worked with ROS and ROS2
-🎶 Setting up micro-controllers is FUN
+🎶 ...Setting up micro-controllers is FUN

 UnderGrad student @